me-cfs/me-cfs.github.io/resources/advocacy/index.md

   * As of December 2024, their chair Neil Reiley has denied experiences of severe people and recommended harmful "treatments" ([See Petition](https://www.change.org/p/me-association-chair-neil-riley-must-step-down?recruited_by_id=25979f70-b27b-11ef-9380-55a94ca74c63&utm_source=share_petition&utm_campaign=psf_combo_share_initial&utm_medium=copylink))
 </details>

 If unsure about any organisation, please ask about them in a community with informed users, such as the [Science for ME Forum](https://s4me.info).
-[Some organisations](LCAP.md) are harmful or use their funds poorly.
+Some organisations are are harmful or use their funds poorly.